Urf: Overview

-The "maxim" that custom is an authoritative source for Islamic law "appears in the Quran and Hadith".
+The "maxim" that custom is an authoritative source for Islamic law "appears in the Quran and Hadith."
 One hadith narrated by Ibn Mas'ud stated 'Whatever the Muslim saw as good is [considered] good by God, and whatever the Muslim saw as evil is evil according to God.'"

-Sharia
+Relationship to Sharia

-Although this was not formally included in Islamic law, the Sharia recognizes customs that prevailed at the time of Muhammad but were not abrogated by the Qur'an or the Sunnah (called "Divine silence").
+Although this was not formally included in Islamic law, the Sharia recognizes customs that prevailed at the time of Muhammad but were not abrogated by the Qur'an or the Sunnah (called "Divine Silence").
 Practices later innovated are also justified, since Islamic tradition says what the people, in general, consider good is also considered as such by Allah (see God in Islam).
 According to some sources, ʿurf holds as much authority as 'ijma (consensus), and more than qiyas (legal reasoning by analogy). ʿUrf is the Islamic equivalent of "common law".

 In the application of ʿurf, custom that is accepted into law should be commonly prevalent in the region, not merely in an isolated locality.
 If it is in absolute opposition to Islamic texts, custom is disregarded.
 However, if it is in opposition to qiyas, custom is given preference.
 Jurists also tend to, with caution, give precedence to custom over doctoral opinions of highly esteemed scholars.